Jiinwon/ASK1_IC50/step2_advanced_jinwon/README.md

    ```

 2. Run the training script from the repository root.
 It can be invoked either
    directly or with the `-m` flag.
-The training pipeline now applies a simple
+The script automatically loads the raw CAS,
-   SMOTE-based augmentation on the training set to mitigate overfitting.
+   ChEMBL and PubChem datasets, imputes missing IC50 values and builds
-   Hyperparameters are tuned via 5-fold cross validation and early
+   feature caches before training.
+Hyperparameters are tuned via 5-fold
-   stopping with a small validation split so training will halt automatically
+   cross validation and early stopping with a small validation split so
-   when the score stops improving:
+   training halts automatically when the score stops improving:

    ```bash
    # Option A: execute directly